laure-sterne/pokenokiJs/README.md

 When it is done, you can open the project in your IDE.

-To future see your future Pokenoki deck, you have to run the html file which will open a window in your web browser.
+To see your future Pokenoki deck, you have to run the html file which will open a window in your web browser.

 Now, all you have to do is choose your best pokenoki team!